sidkofi/summer-research/README.md

 # SVM Classifier for feature matrices

-This repository contains code for training a SVM classifier on aggregated fMRI data.
+This repository contains code for training an SVM classifier on aggregated fMRI data.
 The classifier uses feature matrices extracted from brain scans to predict the task performed during the scan.
 The goal is to identify features that are useful in classifying different tasks.

 ## Dataset